 Energy company reviews

 When Engie started supplying homes in May 2017, it was the largest company to enter the UK domestic energy market in 15 years.
-It now supplies around 75,000 homes.
+But now it’s part of Octopus Energy, which bought it in January 2020.

 Formerly called GDF Suez and founded in France, Engie is a global energy supplier and generator, and owns a hydropower station in North Wales.

 All of Engie's tariffs are backed by 100% renewable electricity.
-It also offers a tariff with 100% renewable gas.
-Another tariff comes with a smart thermostat.
+It also offers a tariff for electric vehicle owners, and sells EV charge points.

-Read on to find out what customers think of Engie.
+Read on to find out what customers think of Engie and buyer Octopus Energy.
 Use Which?
 Switch to compare gas and electricity prices to find out whether you could get a good-value deal.

 Engie customer score

-Engie came joint 12th (with Boost Energy) out of 30 energy companies in England, Scotland and Wales, rated by 7,429 members of the public in the annual Which? energy companies customer satisfaction survey.
+Engie came joint 9th out of 35 energy companies in England, Scotland and Wales, rated by 7,355 members of the public in the annual Which? energy companies customer satisfaction survey.

 Engie score breakdown